kscottz/MrRobotStarterPack/README.md

 ## Image Tool Chain Setup
 * The image toolchain is still in beta form.
 It was developed for linux systems and should work on OSX reasonably well.
 For Windows, reformat your hard drive and install linux.
 * The image tool chain is a big hack, cobbled together using bash scripts, python, and the image magick command line utilitiy.
 What it does is looks through three directories `gifs`, `images`, and `scroll` and converts the images into byte arrays that can displayed on the badge.
 Once installed all you need to do is drop your images in the directory, run the script, and re-compile your firmware.
 The script will automagically read your images, process them, and dump them to header files with variables named to match the input image files.
-* Assuming you have a system python intalled (preferably 3.x+) install the dependencies via pip.
+* Assuming you have a system python installed (preferably 3.x+) install the dependencies via pip.
 The deps are kinda heavy so good luck.
   ` sudo pip install -r ./python/requirements.txt`
 * If OpenCV gives you issue try installing it via apt using the following command. `sudo apt-get install python-opencv`.
 If you are using python 2.7 try using `python2.7-opencv`.
 * The tool chain makes liberal use of [ImageMagick](https://www.imagemagick.org/script/index.php) which is a fantastic tool for image manipulation.
 To install it use the following command: `sudo apt-get install imagemagick`